icyz/zurb-foundation5-multiselect/README.md

 Bugs and Known Issues:
 v 0.1
-- filter dont work on mobile android browser
+- filter doesn't work on mobile android browser
-- second click on select dont close the dropbox
+- the second click on multiselect does not close the dropdown